michaelnguyen974/new_event_plannerJS/README.md

 1. Clone this repo `git@github.com:michaelnguyen974/new_event_plannerJS.git`
 2. Change directory `cd Event-Planner`
 3. Open index.html to run it locally
+4. Visit the app as it has been deployed!
+MikeEventPlanner.surge.sh

 :construction: Technologies I used
 -----
 * JavaScript - programming language;
-* Marble Testing Framework - Testing framework built in pair programming by:
+* Custom made Testing Framework
-Michael Nguyen

 ## :scroll: License